 The Board confirms that these financial statements are prepared in accordance with Financial Reporting Standard 102 - the applicable financial reporting standard in the UK and Republic of Ireland (FRS 102) and the Statement of Recommended Practice: Accounting 2019 and comply with the Accounting Direction for Private Registered Providers of Social Housing 2019.
-And are fully compliant with the Governance and Viability standard following the review undertaken during the year.
+And is fully compliant with the Governance and Viability standard following the review undertaken during the year.

-Statement of the responsibilities of the Board in respect of the Board's report and the financial statements
+Statement of the responsibilities of the Board